RFQs

 Sending RFQs

 You're all set!
-An separate email thread is created for each supplier.
-For a given supplier, all recipients are listed on the To: field so they can see who else received the RFQ and can coordinate internally.
+A separate email thread is created for each supplier.
+For a given supplier, all recipients are listed in the To: field, allowing them to see who else has received the RFQ and coordinate internally.
 When suppliers respond, they will go directly to the sender.

 Supplier access